sonaliviniramesh-web/brute-force-detection-windows-logs/README.md

 ### Multiple Failed Login Attempts
 ![Multiple Failures](screenshots/multiple_failures.png)

-### Event Details View
+### Event Details
 ![Event Details](screenshots/event_details.png)

 ---

-## 🧠 What I Learned
+## 🧠 Learning Outcome

-- How Windows logs failed login attempts using Event ID 4625
+- Gained hands-on experience in analyzing Windows Security logs
+- Understood how authentication failures are recorded and interpreted
-- How to identify suspicious patterns based on frequency and timing
+- Learned to identify suspicious patterns based on frequency and timing
-- The importance of log analysis in detecting unauthorized access attempts
+- Developed foundational skills required for SOC monitoring and incident investigation

 ---

-## 🎯 Next Step
+## 🎯 Conclusion

-I will continue building more SOC-focused projects, including network traffic analysis and SIEM-based monitoring.
+This project demonstrates how simple log analysis can be used to detect suspicious authentication behavior.

+Such techniques are fundamental in Security Operations Centers (SOC) for identifying potential threats and responding to unauthorized access attempts.